 3. When starting over a relationship, let bygones be bygones

-Once you get to the bottom of why there was trouble in paradise, you can start forgiving it as well.
+Getting to the bottom of why there was trouble in paradise will help you with forgiveness as well.
 Sure, forgiving a cheating spouse or a partner who has hurt you isn’t the easiest thing in the world.
-The person who was hurt might even bring it up again from time to time, but understanding that it isn’t doing anyone any favors is what’s important.
+The person who was hurt might even bring it up again from time to time, but understanding that it isn’t doing anyone any favors is important.

 “Bury the past.
 Forget about it, let it go.
 The more you dwell on the past, the more you’ll be spending precious time discussing things you shouldn’t.
 Focus on the moment, and deal with the issues that are coming up right now,” says Shazia.